 Recreation at Navajo Reservoir is managed by the states of Colorado and New Mexico through recreation leases with Reclamation.
 The Colorado portion of the reservoir, or Navajo State Park, is managed by Colorado Parks and Wildlife (CPW).
 The New Mexico portion of the reservoir, or Navajo Lake State Park, is managed by the New Mexico State Parks Division (New Mexico State Parks).
 New Mexico State Parks returned a large portion of the lands around Navajo Reservoir to Reclamation for management after a new statewide recreation lease agreement was signed in 2018.
 It will, however, continue boating patrols for enforcement of boating laws outside its formal boundary.
-Visitation for Navajo Reservoir was reported to be 278,017 on the Colorado side during 2023, and 533,434 on the New Mexico side.

 Reclamation is working with both recreation managing entities to develop effective solutions to manage the spread of invasive mussels including educating the public and providing materials such as signs and brochures and contracting for private inspection and decontamination services in New Mexico.
-CPW is conducting boat inspections and has a portable boat wash and decontamination unit at Arboles, Colorado.
+Colorado Parks and Wildlife is conducting boat inspections and has a portable boat wash and decontamination unit at Arboles, Colorado.
 Reclamation engaged the services of a private contractor in 2016 to assist the New Mexico Department of Game and Fish (NMDGF) with boat inspection and decontamination services at Navajo Reservoir.
-Numbers are reported by both agencies on the calendar year.
-For the New Mexico side, a total of 14,666 inspections occurred during the 2023 calendar year and 140 decontaminations were performed.
-No zebra/quagga interceptions were made at Navajo, NM.
-On the Colorado side, 14,355 total inspections were performed with 346 hot water decontaminations and three zebra/quagga interceptions.
-The reservoir continues to be monitored and sampling done periodically.
+Reclamation continues to monitor Navajo Reservoir for mussel veligers and starting in 2025 aquatic invasive species eDNA.